-Increasing the availability of and access to high-quality assistive products is a collaborative process.
+Increasing the availability of and access to high-quality mobility aids is a collaborative process.
 CLASP regularly engages with partners and stakeholders and is committed to cooperation and information sharing to promote the best results for assistive product users.

 Product Advisory Council